CHTC/chtc-website-source/_uw-research-computing/htc-passing-arguments.md

 	```
 	{:.term}

-## Writing a submit file for a single sample calculation
+## Write and submit an HTCondor submit file with arguments

 Now that we know how to run our script and what to expect, let’s translate this into a job for HTCondor.